 Procedural and Operational Requirements.
 By accepting and using the Financial Assistance awarded under this Agreement and for this Program Element, LPHA agrees to conduct activities in accordance with the following requirements:

 General Requirements.
+LPHA shall prioritize all work according to the relative health risk involved and according to system classification with community water systems receiving the highest priority.
 All services supported in whole or in part with funds provided to LPHA under this Agreement for this Program Element must be delivered in accordance with the following procedural and operational requirements:

 Required Services: